mgravell/pipelines.docs/docs/Reading/README.md

 This shows us looping over the input (asynchronously as data becomes available), and obtaining the `ReadResult` and `ReadOnlyBuffer` each time.
 The `ReadResult` describes the state of the read operation (including telling us whether the writer has been completed, i.e. is there ever going to be any more data?); the `ReadOnlyBuffer` allows us to talk about **multiple chunks** (typically multiple blocks from the memory pool) of data at a single time.

 A huge difference between a `Pipe` and a `Stream` is that when you `Read` from a `Stream`, you have consumed the data: it is now your responsibility, your problem.
 This is massively inconvenient in many cases - especially with "framed" data protocols.
-When reading from a `Stream` you a very rarely lucky enough to end up reading **exactly** on logical "frame" of data.
+When reading from a `Stream` you a very rarely lucky enough to end up reading **exactly** one logical "frame" of data.
 Usually you end up reading half of a frame, or 2 entire frames and half of the next frame.
 And now you need to do something with the data that isn't yet usable, either because you don't have enough to do anything *at all*, or because you managed to do something but still had some data left over.
 This is the "back buffer" problem that I mentioned in part 1.

 Pipelines solves this by having `ReadAsync` allow you to look at the data *without* considering it "consumed".
 Instead, you have the opportunity to look at the data, and then *tell the pipe* how much of it you were able to use.
 That might mean none of it (because you don't have an entire frame), or it might mean all of it, or it might mean some of it.
 Data we mark as consumed is released back to the memory pool for re-use.
 Data we *don't* consume will be retained by the pipe, and *given to us again next time*.
 Additionally, you can not only tell it how much you *consumed*, but you can also tell it how much you *looked at*:

 - if you *didn't look at* all the data, then when you next `ReadAsync`, it can immediately return control to you, for you to have another look at the data you didn't *actively consume*
-- if you *did* look at all the data, it knows that there isn't much point in waking you up again until more data becommes available
+- if you *did* look at all the data, it knows that there isn't much point in waking you up again until more data becomes available
 - if it can see that you're not looking at all the data but also not consuming anything, then it can interrupt you to prevent you looping forever without advancing
 - if it can see that you looked at all the data and the writer is completed (no more data will ever arrive), it can determine that you've got as far as you ever will

 We achieve this via the `Advance()` method on the reader; we *must* tell it what we consumed, and we can *optionally* tell it what we looked at.

-As a very simple example, we might choose to buffer everything before processing it (note: I'm not suggesting this is a good thinig to do) - essentially `ReadToEnd()`.
+As a very simple example, we might choose to buffer everything before processing it (note: I'm not suggesting this is a good thing to do) - essentially `ReadToEnd()`.
 To do that, we can use:

 ```
 while (true)